 Aryeh Stollman, MD, is Assistant Clinical Professor of Radiology.
 Dr. Stollman has significant interaction with the fellows on the weekend shift.
 He provides both Neuroradiology and Body Imaging coverage on the weekends.

-Amish Doshi, MD, often performs Interventional Neuroradiology procedures with Drs.
-Patel and Moyle.
+Amish Doshi, MD, often performs Interventional Neuroradiology procedures.
 Fellows receive hand-on training with Dr. Doshi in the angiography and CT suites as well as didactic education on Interventional Neuroradiology throughout the year.

 Department of Radiology